alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 **Bug Fixes:**
 -   Fixed alignment of picklist fields when selecting Center or Right alignment
 -   Adjust edited Date fields by the running User's timezone offset to keep the correct day
+-   Enforced no edits on fields such as Rollups and Formulas
 -   Fixed occasional error message about the not_suppressNameFieldLink attribute
 -   Fixed v3.2.1 bug where pre-selected rows did not display as selected